 - 1. Violent behavior toward another student or adult that is assaultive in nature - 2.
 Sexual Harassment including use of inappropriate and suggestive sexual language - 3.
 Sexual Assault - 4.
 Vandalism involving significant damage to school property or the property of others - 5.
 Stealing, theft of items valued at more than \$100 - 6.
 Use or possession of alcohol, illegal drugs, controlled substances or imitation items represented to be illegal in nature - 7.
 Distribution of alcohol, illegal drugs, controlled substances or imitation items represented to be illegal in nature - 8.
 Possession or use of a weapon - 9.
 Bullying or hazing of another student or students - 10.
 Racism - 11.
-Chronic disciplinary concerns of a serious nature - 12.
+Chronic disciplinary concerns of a serious nature or repeated level 2 violations - 12.
 Possession of materials that are of a violent or vulgar nature including pornography - 13.
 Engaging in sexting or other inappropriate use of technology including, but not limited to, the use of computers and cell phones to record or share inappropriate and pornographic materials - 14.
 Inappropriate use of school provided equipment whether in or out of school - 15.
 Possession or use of fireworks or other dangerous items - 16.
-Threatening actions directed toward students or the school district with the intent to cause fear or a major disruption to the school environment
+Threatening actions directed toward students or the school district with the intent to cause fear or a major disruption to the school environment - 17.
+Or other acts as determined by administration to be level 3 in nature.